A DANCE TRIBUTE TO THE ART OF FOOTBALL

 With an increasing amount of football on different stages, we simply decided to close the show down.
 We risked being copy-cats of ourselves.
 We did however two co-productions with other companies to fulfill other goals than the artistic ones.
 SKÅNES DANSETEATER did ”En hyllning til fotbollen” with extensive touring in Sweden specially for young audiences, and TANZENSEMBLE BIELEFELD did ”A Remixed Dance Tribute to Football” to attract new audiences when Germany hosted the World Cup.

-12 years after its birth, the show has however come back to life again.
-Due to a neverending flow of requests and general demand from audiences, it’s back on tour for 2009 and 2010.
-Less…
+12 years after its birth, the show however came back to life again.
+Due to a never-ending flow of requests and general demand from audiences, it’s has been back on tour from 2009 and on.

 It’s a cheeky, rumbustious celebration of the physical exuberance of football and dance.